openbmc/technical-oversight-forum/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Request a vote
-about: Used to resolve a failure of community consensus on a specific technical issue
+about: Used to resolve a failure of consensus on a specific technical issue

 title: ""
 labels: ""